nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## FAQ

-Q: I can't undo my previous commands after reopening iManager <br>
+Q: I can't undo my previous commands after reopening iManager. <br>
 A: Like most task managers out there, iManager does not save a list of previous commands upon exiting.

 Q: Is it possible to set my storage path to a portable drive and use it on a different computer? <br>
 A: Yes!
-Just use the `saveto` command and choose the specified path of the portable drive.
+Just use the [saveto](#changing-the-save-location) command and choose the specified path of the portable drive.

-Q: The iManager is not showing everything that I have added upon booting up?<br>
+Q: The iManager is not showing everything that I have added upon booting up. <br>
 A: Our iManager only shows today's task on start-up.
 To view pending, "done", floating or overdue task please refer to [Viewing tasks](#viewing-tasks).